What is Alzheimer's disease?

 - Take a class.
 Higher education is linked to lower rates of Alzheimer's.
 Learn a new language, take a dance class, play chess or another game with someone.
 In particular, try to involve interaction with people in your new learning.
 Also, do something that is completely different to what you have done before!

 - Get sufficient exercise.
 Even a 20 minute walk every day can make a big difference.
 Exercise is also a good protection against getting Alzheimer's.
-(7, 9, 16, 28) A long term study of Swedish women found that those with high cardiovascular fitness (stamina) had an 88% lower risk of dementia than those who were moderately fit.
+(7, 9, 16, 28, 40, 41) A long-term study of Swedish women found that those with high cardiovascular fitness (stamina) had an 88% lower risk of dementia than those who were moderately fit.
 (26)

 - Get sufficient natural vitamin D.

 - Teeth and gums.
 Get tooth decay and periodontitis and gum infections treated.
 The mouth is a major source of microorganisms that infect the rest of the body, and can cause heart disease, dementia (including Alzheimer's), and numerous other serious ailments.
 (17)

 - Oil pulling.
 An excellent daily or even weekly practice that removes pathogenic bacteria from the mouth.